Graduate Admission Criteria

 - Recommendations (three required for all programs-with a preference for one professional and two academic-for all MPP candidates; one academic and two professional for all MPM candidates and; no less than two academic required (may submit one professional) for all doctoral level candidates)

 - Standardized test scores (GRE or GMAT scores are required for MPP candidates.
 GRE or GMAT are waived for MPM candidates with a minimum of 3.0 cumulative undergraduate GPA.
-GRE or GMAT scores are required for all doctoral level candidates).
+GRE scores are required for all doctoral level candidates).
 If you are submitting GRE scores, please use ETS school code 5814 when reporting your scores.
 A department code is not required.

 - TOEFL or IELTS scores are required for applicants whose undergraduate (applicable to master's level applicants) or graduate education (applicable to all doctorate level applicants) was not in English.